Defensive gem lifts No. 5 Georgia past No. 3 Clemson, 10-3

-Christopher Smith returned an interception 74 yards for a touchdown and the fifth-ranked Bulldogs turned in a defensive effort for the ages, toppling No. 3 Clemson 10-3 on Saturday in the opener for both teams.
+CHARLOTTE, N.C.
+(AP) — Christopher Smith returned an interception 74 yards for a touchdown and No. 5 Georgia turned in a defensive effort for the ages, toppling third-ranked Clemson 10-3 on Saturday in the opener for both teams.

 Even when Georgia turned the ball over, the Tigers couldn’t take advantage.

-Trailing 7-0 in the third quarter, Baylon Specter appeared to give the Tigers some momentum when he intercepted JT Daniels’ pass at the Georgia 33.
+With Clemson down 7-0 in the third quarter, Baylon Specter appeared to give the Tigers they momentum they needed when he intercepted JT Daniels’ pass at the Georgia 33.
 But after a short gain on first down Uiagalelei was sacked on consecutive plays and Clemson was forced to punt.

 Despite being dominated all game, the Tigers had a chance to tie with 7:35 left when they took over at their own 25.
-Clemson reached midfield and Dabo Swinney went for on fourth-and-5, only to see Uiagalelei’s hurried pass fall incomplete.
-From there, the Bulldogs ran out the clock.
+The Tigers would reach midfield and Dabo Swinney went for on fourth-and-5, only to see Uiagalelei’s hurried pass fall incomplete.

 “I knew we were would be pretty good and pretty deep on defense,” Smart said.
 “But we’re more athletic than when we were in the past.”